bolt/docs/source/content.md

     See below for examples.
   - `pattern: ..`: Use this to validate a field against a certain pattern.
 See below for examples.
   - `allowtwig: true`: Explicitly allow twig to be used in this field.
 This is needed if you want to allow twig snippets in your content.
+  - `info: ..`: Use for displaying extra information about the field.

 ### File and Filelist options
 A field with the type `file` or `filelist` has some default values for the